 Roasted broccoli tossed with sliced toasted almonds, red pepper flakes, garlic, lemon juice, and aged pecorino cheese.
-Aka. ‘crack broccoli’.

 You all know how much I love my vegetables.
 I can’t go without them, but this is quite possibly the most tasty vegetable side dish on this blog.

 If it helps, Connor is equally as obsessed with this broccoli (it is one of his favorite things that I make) and it has gotten rave reviews from lots of family members and friends.

 If you’ve hated broccoli up to this point (confession: I never experienced this phase of life), give this recipe and method a try.
-I have an inkling that you’ll become a broccoli covert quite quickly.
+I have an inkling that you’ll become a broccoli convert quite quickly.

 It goes without saying that many vegetables taste better once caramelized and roasted in the oven.
 This isn’t ground breaking news, but broccoli is one of my all-time favorites.

 Even more so than asparagus, carrots, and the other usual favorites.
 The broccoli florets get crispy and caramelized, and the normally flavorless stalks transform into addictive bites of heaven.
 I mean, really, you could stop right there.

 New and improved recipe, new pictures, all good things.
 Most often, I like to move forward and share new recipes, but sometimes the old ones need some love and attention, you know?

 To make things easier, the raw sliced almonds are added to the sheet pan halfway through cooking.
 This makes things really easy, and eliminates the need to toast them separately in a skillet.

 Just make sure your broccoli pieces are consistent in size (if the pieces vary in size, they will cook unevenly) and they are spread into an even, thin layer.

 - ¼ cup extra virgin olive oil

-- 4 garlic cloves, pressed
+- 4 garlic cloves finely grated with a microplane or pressed

-- large pinch of dried red pepper flakes
+- large pinch dried red pepper flakes

-- ½ teaspoon kosher salt
+- ½ teaspoon Diamond Crystal kosher salt

-- 3 tablespoons raw, sliced almonds (with or without skin)
+- 3 tablespoons raw sliced almonds, with or without skin

-- 2 teaspoons freshly squeezed lemon juice
+- 2 teaspoons fresh lemon juice

 - 2-3 tablespoons freshly grated aged pecorino cheese

 - zest of half a lemon